jberes/RevealDynamicDataSourceItems/README.md

 revealView.onDataSourcesRequested = async (callback) => {
     var sqlDataSource = new $.ig.RVSqlServerDataSource();

-    var listOfTableObjects = await GetAllowedDatabaseObjects();
+    // Call your function to get a list of tables / etc. to populate in the var listOfTableObjects = await GetAllowedDatabaseObjects();

     var datasourceItems = listOfTableObjects.map(obj => {